 The first quarter of the novel is narrated by Benjy (a.k.a.
-Maury), a mentally disabled brother/son of the Compsons who is unable to comprehend conceptual ideas such as time and morality.
-After revealing a set of non-sequential (and barely navigable) memories, he passes the narrative torch on to Quentin, a Harvard student and brother to Benjy and Caddy.
+Maury), a mentally disabled brother/son of the Compsons who is unable to comprehend abstract concepts such as time and morality.
+Upon sharing a set of non-sequential (and barely navigable) memories, he passes the narrative torch on to Quentin, a Harvard student and brother to Benjy and Caddy.
 As his incestuous inclinations might suggest, Quentin has a delicate grip on sanity, as well as a tendency to overreact to the “harsher” facts of reality (such as his sister’s promiscuity).
-He succumbs to his obsession over obsolete Southern ideals via suicide.
+He succumbs to his obsession with obsolete Southern ideals via suicide.

 Is It One of the Greatest Books of All Time?

 I’m going to give Faulkner the benefit of the doubt here, unequipped as I am to penetrate his genius.

 OH WAIT—no I’m not.
 Try being a little less experimental next time, Faulkner.

 It used to be I thought of death as a man something like Grandfather a friend of his a kind of private and particular friend like we used to think of Grandfather’s desk not to touch it not even to talk loud in the room where it was…

 “Git wet, I reckon,” Frony said.
 “I aint never stopped no rain yit.”